argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 - `last_name` (optional): The user's last name
 - `role`: The user's role in Argilla.
 Available roles are: "admin" and "annotator".
 Only "admin" users can create and delete workspaces and datasets
 - `workspaces` : The workspaces where the user has read and write access (both from the Webapp and the Python client).
 If this field is not defined the user will be a super-user and have access to all datasets in the instance.
 If this field is set to an empty list `[]` the user will only have access to her user workspace.
 Read more about workspaces and users below.
 - `api_key`: The API key to interact with Argilla API, mainly through the Python client but also via HTTP for advanced users.
+It is automatically generated when a user is created.

 ### `Workspace`

-A workspace is a "space" inside your Argilla instance where users can collaborate.
+A workspace is a "space" inside your Argilla instance where authorized users can collaborate.
 It is accessible through the UI and the Python client:

-- `Team workspace`: Where one or several users have read/write access.
+- `Workspace`: Where one or several users have read/write access.
-- `User workspace`: Every user gets its own user workspace.
-This workspace is the default workspace when users log and load data with the Python client.
-The name of this workspace corresponds to the username.

 A user is given access to a workspace by including the name of the workspace in the list of workspaces defined by the `workspaces` field. **Users with no defined workspaces field are super-users** and have access and right to all datasets.